 California law contains dozens of protections for workers in the way they are paid and the breaks they are given at work.
 For example, while federal law provides for overtime for all hours over 40 per week, California adds an 8-hour daily rule, so that any time worked over 8 hours in a day must be paid at time and half.
 Beyond that, all work over 12 hours in a day or any work on the 7th consecutive day must be paid at double-time.
 California law also requires that employers give a meal break for all shifts that go over 5 hours, and two meal breaks for shifts over 10 hours.
 California law also requires a ten-minute rest break for shifts of 4 hours, or even a major fraction of 4 hours.
-California’s laws contain many more protections than these, and the Law Offices of Kyle Todd fights to protect employees’ workplace rights regarding how they are paid and the rest they should receive during their workday.
+California’s laws contain many more protections than these, and Kyle Todd, PC fights to protect employees’ workplace rights regarding how they are paid and the rest they should receive during their workday.

 As of January 1, 2013, workers in California have a right to be paid at least eight dollars ($8.00) per hour.
 Cal.
 Labor Code § 1182.12.
 With limited exceptions, no one may give up this right, or agree to work for less than the minimum wage.
 See Cal Lab Code §§ 219, 1194.
 For example, unlike some other states, there is no minimum wage exception for restaurant waitstaff.
 Waitstaff in California must be paid at least an hourly wage of $8.00 an hour, regardless of the tips they may receive.

 However, there are some exceptions to the minimum wage.
 These include: